jxi74/487W-HW1/README.md

     • The system must be able to be extended in the future to support multiple types of users (students, faculty members, staff members, janitors) and the following additional operations: activate, suspend, and reactivate an ID.

+Initial Requirements:
+• SQL database needs following information stored: sID, name, and timestamp.
+• Records will be stored for 5 years.
+Solved by comparing timestamp date when card is swiped to current date.
+(In JAVA)
+• GUI required for an "authorized person" (Faculty, Staff, Janitors) to see the history (database) and to browse list of student.
+FILTERED by date, sID, and timestamp.
+• System (GUI in JAVA) must have the ability for any authorized person to active, suspend, and reactivate a sID.